-Your marketing data can tell you;
+Your marketing data can tell you:

-What is or isn’t working
+- What is or isn’t working

-What content you send is more engaging
+- What content you send is more engaging

-What devices your customers tend to use
+- What devices do your customers tend to use

-What demographics have what interests
+- What demographics have what interests

 Thanks to regulations like the GDPR and Data Protection Act, many email marketers have ended up having their content being flagged as spam.
 This is obviously counterproductive, so you’ll want an email marketing system which is able to analyze your content.
 This is to help verify that it complies to regulations and that your links (important!) are fine as well.

-Businesses tend to work in advance and email marketing systems which have automation features can be very helpful.
+Businesses tend to work in advance and email marketing systems that have automation features can be very helpful.
 For example, say you are running an online retail business, but your staff is off during the holidays.

 Pre-plan and automate campaigns to take advantage of peak sales seasons even when your people aren’t around.
-Other automation features can include reporting, coupon distribution, email responses and the like.
+Other automation features can include reporting, coupon distribution, email responses, and the like.

 6. Scalability and cost